Telegram Channel Analytics: Track Performance Like a Pro

 Watch competitor channels to learn:

-- What content gets high engagement?
+- What content consistently generates high engagement?

-- When do they post?
+- When do they post, and how frequently?

-- How do they format posts?
+- How do they format posts – short vs. long, text-heavy vs. visual?

-- What promotions do they run?
+- What promotions or collaboration tactics are they running?

 Tracking Analytics Across Platforms